mrc-ide/apothecary/README.md

 ## IMPORTANT NOTES

-:warning: This code is released with no support and is not currently finished.
-Users outside Imperial College looking to run models of COVID-19 transmissiondynamics should **NOT** be using **apothecary** and instead use the actively maintained, currently functional package **squire** (available at: <https://github.com/mrc-ide/squire>)
+:warning: This code is released with no support, is not currently finished and initial results arising from its use have **NOT** been published.
+Users outside Imperial College looking to run models of COVID-19 transmission dynamics should **NOT** be using **apothecary** and instead use the actively maintained, currently functional package **squire** (available at: <https://github.com/mrc-ide/squire>)

 :warning: This model is in active development and so parameter names and